ConduciveMammal/theme-explorer/README.md

 - View details of each theme installed on your Shopify store.
 - Access quick links to your theme, such as the Theme Customiser, code editor and theme JSON.
 - Quickly preview each theme.
 - 100% safe.
-This extension only works on the currently focused Chrome tab and only when viewing a Shopify store's admin screen so unauthorised users won't be able to see these details.
+This extension only works on the currently focused tab and only when viewing a Shopify store's admin screen so unauthorised users won't be able to see these details.

 ## Acknowledgements